lehtiolab/ddamsproteomics/docs/usage.md

 ### PTM analysis
-PTMS reported by the search engine can be scored using Luciphor2, which will output the best scoring PTM localization and a false localization rate.
+As mentioned, labile PTMS reported by the search engine will be scored using Luciphor2, which will output the best scoring PTM localization and a false localization rate.
 Note that this is only beneficial for labile PTMs.
 Aside from that if any high-scoring PTMs are found by luciphor the pipeline will report these as well.
 All of this will end up in a separate PTM PSM table and a PTM peptide table.

 ### Reusing data